Life Care Centers of America

 Inpatient & outpatient rehabilitation gets you going again

 While physical therapy gets you back up again, occupational therapy helps you get back to the activities you need to do –– as well as those you love to do!
-Occupational therapy targets one’s abilities to maintain balance and coordination while engaging in activities of daily living, such as dressing, cooking, cleaning, and reacreation.
+Occupational therapy targets one’s abilities to maintain balance and coordination while engaging in activities of daily living, such as dressing, cooking, cleaning, and recreation.

 This prepares a patient for the daily demands and opportunities life presents.